microsoft/VirtualClient/website/docs/workloads/redis/redis-profiles.md

   * [Installing Dependencies](https://microsoft.github.io/VirtualClient/docs/category/dependencies/)

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
+These are often estimates based on the number of system cores.

-  * (2-core/vCPU VM) = 30 minutes.

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.
 Additional usage examples can be found in the